Normed linear spaces which are isometric to order unit spaces: Introduction

+Thus it will interesting to know under what condition a normed linear space is isometrically isomorphic to an order unit space.
+In this paper, we address this question.
 We introduce the notion of \emph{norming order units} in a normed linear space.
 We observe that the standard order unit in an order unit space is a norming order unit.
 More importantly, we show that if a norm one element in a normed linear space is a norming order unit, then it determines a (unique) order structure under which the space is an order unit space and the order unit norm is equal to the given norm.
 We examine some known ($\ell_{\infty}$) as well as some unknown ($\ell_1$) cases.
 We also find an example of a normed linear space that does not possess any norming order unit.

-Generalizing the non-conventional example, (more precisely, $\ell_1$), we have introduced a notion of adjoining a (real) normed linear space to an order unit space so as to obtain a new order unit space.